 See our native landscaping article.

-Chicago Landscaping Permits
+Chicago IL Permits

 The City of Chicago has a program called the ‘Easy Permit Program’.
 It allows obtaining a permit without supplying architectural plans: